 This is the only wig shop in downtown Little Rock, Arkansas.
 If you are touring Little Rock, you must go in to say hello to the owner of the shop.
 Do not bring your camera.
 My three friends and I got KICKED OUT of this wig shop for causing trouble.
 There were wigs – I had to try them on.
 I love the scary heads all lined up in a row – a bad movie just waiting to happen.

 One particular flight across the U.S. brought the most interesting cloud formations I have ever seen.
+I thanked myself for having booking this particular flight from Jettly’s website.
 Above you see two photos from the trip.
 I was lucky enough to be sitting on a window seat on a quiet flight so I could spend the trip happily snapping away.

 I am meeting a producer downtown Chicago and I cut through an alley to get to the meeting.
 As I walk by an old warehouse, I see two ladies doing fashion window design.
 I love the mannequins and the jumble of mess.
 Fascinating.

 Using my super-sleuth detective skills I tracked down the wild things that were digging up half my garden this summer.
 Seven baby skunks plagued our neighborhood with their particular style of orneriness.